Murray, Utah: Public transit

 Murray is served by the Utah Transit Authority (UTA) bus system.
 Two lines of UTA's TRAX light rail serve Murray.
 The Blue Line connects Murray with Downtown Salt Lake City and Draper, while the Red Line connects with the University of Utah and the Daybreak Community in South Jordan.
 Both the Blue and Red Lines connect further north with the Green Line which provides service to West Valley City and the Salt Lake City International Airport (via Downtown Salt Lake City).
-Murray's section of TRAX has three stations: Murray North Station located on Fireclay Ave (4300 South), Murray Central Station at 5200 South, and Fashion Place West Station.
+Murray's section of TRAX has three stations: Murray North station located on Fireclay Ave (4300 South), Murray Central station at 5200 South, and Fashion Place West station.
 UTA's FrontRunner commuter rail opened for service in December 2012, extending Frontrunner from Pleasant View (on the north) south to Provo.
-The FrontRunner South extension included a stop at Murray Central Station.
+Murray station is the only station outside of Salt Lake City where both FrontRunner and TRAX connect.

 Infrastructure

-Electric power came into Murray in 1905, with the Progress Electric Company; they strung enough wire to light over a hundred street lights in the City, and a few buildings.
+Electric power came into Murray in 1905, with the Progress Electric Company; they strung enough wire to light over a hundred street lights in the city, and a few buildings.
 City residents and businesses soon clamored for more electricity, which Progress Electric didn't have the capacity to deliver.
 The City commissioners decided to acquire the system and improve upon delivering power to more people.
-On July 9, 1912, the city commission approved a resolution to create a municipally-owned power company.
-That same resolution also created a municipally-owned water and sewage system.
+On July 9, 1912, the city commission approved a resolution to create a municipally owned power company.
+That same resolution also created a municipally owned water and sewage system.
 Murray generates much of its electricity from natural gas, coal, and water turbines.
 Murray was one of the first communities in Utah to receive power from methane generated in its landfill.
 Methane electricity generation fulfills 3 percent of Murray's needs but it is estimated that it can cover up to 13 percent.

 Murray Public Services operates its water, sewer, and garbage and recycling program.
 Some areas of the city are serviced by the Salt Lake Valley Water Conservancy District and Jordan Valley Water Conservancy District.